w-jablonski/double_podium/README.md

 Putting a layer activator on the lowest pinkie allows a comfortable podium-style navigation cluster at home row even in one-hand operation.
-And when using both hands, the two clusters can have complementary functions dependent on the layer and modifiers.<br><br>
+And when using both hands, the two clusters can have complementary functions dependent on the layer and modifiers.
 As the number of keys available for modifiers is limited, the two pinkie-keys also serve as plain Ctrl and Alt — holding Space key in addition achieves that, besides some other logic.
 I use slightly different (lower) keycaps on these two keys so they can be easily found.